 Economic development is sometimes hard to describe, but in a nutshell… We thrive on relationships, we connect businesses to resources, we focus on collaboration, and we are here to ensure our local employers succeed.
 This column is designed to share the timely information our community needs to continue being a place where people and businesses can prosper.

-Upskilling current staff is easier on your bottom line with The Fremont Area Community Foundation’s Adult Scholarships program, which is open for applications year-round for Newaygo County residents.
-These scholarships are available for undergrad study, certifications, credentials, and apprenticeship programs.
-Additionally, the recently announced Michigan Reconnect program pays a portion of the cost of tuition for eligible adults in Newaygo County pursuing an associate degree or skills certificate.
+It is more important than ever to increase focus on retaining your existing team members.
+Providing an opportunity for enhanced education is one way to show appreciation, and there are a few options to do so without footing the entire bill.
+Coming this fall, the Going Pro Talent Fund is available for training programs and apprenticeships.
+The Fremont Area Community Foundation’s Adult Scholarships program, which is open for applications year-round for Newaygo County residents, are available for undergrad study, certifications, credentials, and apprenticeship programs.
+Additionally, the Michigan Reconnect program pays a portion of the cost of tuition for eligible adults in Newaygo County pursuing an associate degree or skills certificate.

-The FCC recently established the Emergency Broadband Benefit Program, Broadband assistance for low income residents which can offer a one-time discount of up to $100 on a laptop, desktop or tablet and up to $50 per month on broadband services.
+The FCC established the Emergency Broadband Benefit Program earlier this year.
+Broadband assistance for low-income residents offers a one-time discount of up to $100 on a laptop, desktop or tablet, and up to $50 per month on broadband services.
 More info can be found here.